 The hardest part of making rice crispy treats is waiting for them to cool!
 But at least you can lick the stirring spoon and the big pot you stirred everything in- but be careful and don’t burn yourself!

 I love rice crispy treats and how easy it is to shape them into fun treats (Remember my Kaboom Bot Rice Crispy Treats?!).
 I knew I had to use them to make something for Halloween- and here you have it: Halloween Rice Crispy Treats!

-- Make your rice crispy treats like you would normally, but add in green food coloring.
+- Make your rice crispy treats but add in green food coloring (optional but very fun!)

 - Cut into squares and dip in green candy melts for the treats.